SavePoint Syntax

 />

 The self-closing tag hasn’t changed since v3.0.
 Each revision since has added optional fields in response to a specific retrieval failure: couldn’t filter by project (v3.1 added project:), couldn’t find it by search terms (v3.1 added keywords:), couldn’t reconstruct what it meant (v3.2 added context:).
-The protocol is shaped by the retrieval, not the capture.
+The protocol is shaped by retrieval, not capture.
 Every field earned its place by failing without it.

 The syntax runs across everything now: Encore’s platform decisions, Aiden Jae’s brand architecture, the portfolio site itself, the novel that started it. v3.2, open source.